-Has your brain ever gone into overdrive about infertility and IVF and you find yourself googling away for hours, only to find yourself coming up for air at 3am with sore eyes, a confused head and more questions than you started with?
+Has your brain ever gone into overdrive about infertility and IVF and you find yourself googling away and reading vibrator reviews for hours, only to find yourself coming up for air at 3am with sore eyes, a confused head and more questions than you started with?

 Do you feel like you are the only one who knows what this feels like?

 Like no one else understands, and you want to scream sometimes because people keep telling you to “relax and it will happen”, that “it just takes time” – but you already know you don’t have time on your side, or that you have a medical condition that is already making it harder for you?

 Yes.
 I’ve been there.
 We’ve all been there.

 There are over 50 million couples worldwide who want to have children, but can’t.

 For a large proportion of those couples, they will be able to access fertility treatments (how fairly they are accessed is another story for another time).
 But how does the perception of infertility change across the globe?
 What about those who cannot access treatments, and how does cultural difference affect people’s ideas of “normal” when it comes to fertility?

 One in every four couples in developing countries had been found to be affected by infertility, when an evaluation of responses from women in Demographic and Health Surveys from 1990 was completed in collaboration with WHO in 2004.

 The burden remains high.
 A WHO study, published at the end of 2012, has shown that the overall burden of infertility in women from 190 countries has remained similar in estimated levels and trends from 1990 to 2010.